 Weighing in at a massive 42,500 tons, she was once home to 2,500 courageous sailors and crew.
 Known as the Mighty “A,” she won nine battle stars for meritorious service during the war.

 Next, head down into the narrow passageways of the WWII USS DRUM and see what it’s like to live on a submarine.
 The naval warship sunk 15 ships throughout its remarkable career and earned 12 battle stars.

 Both these National Historic Landmarks retired in a well-deserving location.
 The Battleship Memorial Park does an excellent job paying tribute to our past and current military.

 At the very least plan for 3 to 4 hours, but you can easily spend an entire day at the park.

 The self-guided tour allows you to go at your own pace and will take you to all the main areas along with the museum and Aircraft Pavilion housing over 25 historic planes, military vehicles, and war artifacts.

 PRO TIP: Admission is free to active military and children under 5 years old.
-Special discounts available for senior citizens 55+, dependents of active military, and AAA members.
+Special discounts are available for senior citizens 55+, dependents of active military, and AAA members.

 2. Dauphin Street

 Alabama’s oldest city has quite a storied past.
 Since its founding in 1702, the port city has changed hands numerous times beginning with France to Britain onto Spain, and then finally to America, and you can feel those influences all around when exploring the neighborhoods.